-However, considering that the CMVM tends to request further information from the applicant - which results in the legal term for granting the authorisation being halted - it generally takes around two months for the process to be completed.
-In the case of self-managed collective investment companies, the process usually takes several months considering the stricter legal requirements that are applicable.
+Considering that the CMVM tends to request further information from the applicant - which results in the legal term for granting the authorisation being extended - it may take up to two months for the process to be completed.
+In the case of selfmanaged collective investment companies, the process usually takes several months, considering the stricter legal requirements that are applicable.